RyanBram/RPGMDynamicActions/DynamicMotion/MapTemplate.md

 This is because the coordinates of the destination will be rounded off.
 This item is a measure to eliminate those discomforts.

-## Differences in behavior from battle
+## Differences in behavior from battle scene
 Due to the specifications, the behavior is different from that in battle, so I summarized that point.

 ### Template behavior